avtokakhiani/NFT-preview-card/README.md

-# NFT-preview-card
+# Order summary card solution

-This is a solution to the [NFT preview card component challenge on Frontend Mentor]
+This is a solution to the [Order summary card challenge on Frontend Mentor]

 ## Table of contents